Chart Color Schemes

 Lethbridge Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure projects and planning initiatives.
-Two such projects have been identified by AreaSearch as potentially impacting this area.
-Notable projects include Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), Parklawn Place Boarding House, and Sydney Metro Western Sydney Airport Line.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects likely to affect this region.
+Notable projects include Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), Parklawn Place Boarding House, and Tallawong to St Marys (T2SM) Passenger Rail Corridor.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.